 - Transactions completed over the Internet should be handled carefully.
 Do not assume your communication is private.
-Ensure your transmittal of any personal information is protected by encryption.
-Check with creditors, merchants, network providers, etc. to find out what they're doing to ensure your privacy.
+Ensure transmittal of any personal information is protected by encryption.
+Check with creditors, merchants, network providers, etc., to find out what they're doing to ensure your privacy.

-- If you notice a decrease in mail to any one person in your household, or do not receive anticipated statements, contact the post office and/or your creditor to verify the address they show on your account.
+- If you notice a decrease in mail to any one in your household or do not receive anticipated statements, contact the post office and/or your creditor to verify the address they show on your account.
 Account takeovers are usually accomplished by changing the address on an individual and then requesting new plastic cards.

 - When you go on vacation, ask the post office to place a hold on your mail until you return.

 - Do not have your Social Security numbers or driver's license number printed on your checks.

 - Compliment merchants and clerks who hold your card and verify your signature.
 Confront clerks who do not verify your signature as required by both VISA and MasterCard.

-Most of all, be careful and use common sense when using your credit card, debit card or the Internet.
+Most of all, be careful and use common sense when using your credit and debit cards on the Internet.